999666pp55-lgtm/BFDI-1.0-Remaster/README.txt

 to https://chromewebstore.google.com/detail/livescratch-live-scratch/pfaldlkkohfdnmlcladmhlihpbhlkolm and add it to your chrome browser. it would also work on
 Microsoft edge and brave browser, and the chromium engine. you can talk about the updates on https://scratch.mit.edu/projects/1287289410/ .

+But if you want to download the code and HTML (beta) go to

 The link to the part where we talk is on https://scratch.mit.edu/projects/1286766583/ .

 if you want to update with me, you can come on 3:50 PM PST. or 7:50 AST. or 6:30 EST. or 2:50 AKST. or 5:50 CST. and plus i mean PM not AM.